VladRodionov/presto-c2/README.md

 1. It provides the single solution for all five caches - **C2**
 2. It makes all five caches much more scalable, because **C2** supports diferent mode of operations: RAM (offheap), SSD and Hybrid (RAM -> SSD)
 3. It is very easy on JVM because it barely uses Java heap memory and produces virtually no object garbage during normal operation. **C2** does not use JVM heap to store data or meta information and therefore it does not affect JVM GC at all.
 4. It is SSD friendly, providing 20-30x times better SSD endurance compared to Alluxio or a home-grown SSD cache.
 This is because, all writes in **C2** are performed by large blocks, usually 256MB in size, (as opposed to 1MB writes in Alluxio).
 Writing data to SSD in 256MB blocks decreases DLWA by factor of 3-8x compared to writing data in 1MB blocks (Alluxio).
 Another very significant feature of **C2** - it utilizes pluggable Cache admission controller, which can significantly reduce data volume written to SSD while keeping hit ratio almost the same.
 Combination of log-structured storage and smart admission controller significantly reduces SSD wearing and increases its life span.
+Default admission controller shows significant reduction in write activity while keeping almost the same cache hit ratio.
 5. **C2** provides several eviction algorithms out of box, some of them are scan-resistant, besides this, admission controller acts as the special suppression buffer for long scan operations.
 Long scans do not trash the cache, because they have no chances to reach the cache.
 6. ALL FIVE CACHES are restartable now, so it is safe to restart Presto server and have all caches up and runnning again.
 7. **C2** number of files in the file system is manageable, usually in low thousands (not millions).